Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Propagation through the FLRW universe

+First we study the evolution of the phase $\psi$ in the (local and distant) wave zone.
+From the geometric optics equation \eqref{tnull}, we have

+where $\lambda$ is the affine parameter of the null rays along which the tensor waves propagate.
+It shows that the phase $\psi$ is constant along each ray.
+In the local wave zone, Eq. \eqref{ptr} of the phase satisfies this equation.
+However, Eq. \eqref{ptr} cannot be directly used in the distant wave zone, since Eq. \eqref{ret} of the retarded time applies only in the local wave zone.
+Therefore, we need to extend the null rays to the distant wave zone and obtain the expression of the retarded time in this zone.

 Outside the inner radius, when we consider GW propagation, the rays along which the waves propagate have constant $\iota$ and $\sigma$ due to the spherical symmetry of the FLRW metric.
-The difference between the conformal time and the radial coordinate, $\xi-\chi$, is also constant along each ray since the rays are null.
-Therefore, each ray can be characterized by $\iota$, $\sigma$, and the retarded time \cite{1983grr..proc....1T,Thorne2017a}
+The difference between the conformal time and the radial coordinate, $\xi_e\equiv\xi-\chi$, is also constant along each ray since the rays are null.
+Here, $\xi_e$ is the conformal time at which the ray is emitted.
+Therefore, each ray can be characterized by $\iota$, $\sigma$, and $\xi_e$.
+Since the retarded time on each ray is the physical time of emission, we have\cite{1983grr..proc....1T,Thorne2017a}

 In the local wave zone, the retarded time becomes